 When you aerate from the lake bed, the trapped toxic gasses that became trapped are pushed through the thermocline and are able to escape, helping to provide a balanced habitat in your lake.
 The aeration also creates aerobic conditions near the lake bed, where microbial processes can naturally break down nutrients that might otherwise be used in the production of noxious aquatic weeds and algae.
 During this process the diffused aeration also circulates the entire waterbody by pushing the lower water column to the surface, as this process takes place surface water is drawn down

 Heathland Group's diffused aeration systems pump air through the diffuser membranes and this air is then able to make its way to the lake surface in the form of millions of tiny bubbles.
 As these bubbles travel upward through the layers of thermal stratification they entrain water with them.
 This water is carried to the surface where it becomes naturally oxygenated, thus aerating your lake.

 Key features and benefits of an aerator in your lake;

 - Breaks up thermal stratification throughout the water column, allowing the entire water column to be oxygenated and eliminating highs and lows in both temperature and oxygen levels.

 - Increases the breakdown of aquatic waste by providing a habitat beneficial for aerobic bacteria to flourish.

 - When operated continuously in freezing climates, these aerators will keep areas in the ice open and moving to allow toxic gases to escape and maintain the oxygen level in the water.

-- Prevents fish kills normally seen in freezing conditions due to depleted oxygen levels or gas eruptions which are linked to rating vegetation.
+- Prevents fish kills normally seen in freezing conditions due to depleted oxygen levels or gas eruptions which are linked to rotting vegetation.